postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * `provider-name` is the name of the provider.
 You can specify any name, it's for you to identify the provider.
 * `/path/to/the/key/provider/data.file` is the path to the key provider file.

-!!! note
-    All parameters can be either strings, or JSON objects [referencing remote parameters](how-to/external-parameters.md).

 ### Delete a provider